 Zach has become a dedicated member of the Palm Beach County philanthropic community spearheading many culinary events for Feeding South Florida, The March of Dimes, The Boy’s and Girl’s Club, Quantum House.
 In 2010, Share our Strength recognized Zach with a National Community Leadership Award for his work with the No Kid hungry campaign.
 His work with No Kid Hungry has taken him to Capitol Hill lobbying for Child Nutrition and to the Republican National Convention introducing delegates to the problems America’s children face.
-Zach continues his work with Share our Strength as Chair of the Palm Beach Taste of the Nation event.
+Zach continues his work with Share our Strength as Chair of Palm Beach's Taste of the Nation event.

 Chef Clay Conley

 Chef Clay Conley opened buccan in Palm Beach, Florida in 2011.
 He wanted to create a casually sophisticated space that offered small plates with big flavors, and replicate the camaraderie felt when dining at a friend’s house.
 The result?
 Raving accolades, a James Beard Award nomination for Best Chef: South - in both 2012 and 2013 - and an expansion.
 In February 2012, he opened Imoto (transl: little sister), an intimate, Asian-focused extension of buccan.